 All PhD students in the Department are required to register for a minimum of two semesters of X800 (in their third and fourth semesters) prior to their fifth semester of residency in the appropriate second-year course.
 The course the student selects will be based on their major area.
 Analytical Majors will take the course A800; Chemical Biology, B800; Inorganic, N800; Materials, M800; Organic, R800; and Physical, P800.
-Each of these courses earns one credit hour and each student must earn at least two credit hours.
+Students will enroll in 2 credit hours in the fall semester and meet with their entire year cohort for class.
+They will then enroll in 1 credit hour in the spring semester and meet by area.
+The fall semester is focused on scientific communication and other professional training.
+During the spring semester, students will complete either a scientific presentation, a limited number of cumulative exams, or an original research proposal; the format depends on the area and is self-contained to one semester only.
 These courses do not count towards the 12 credit- hours required to satisfy the major coursework requirements or towards the minor credit-hours required for a MS or PhD in chemistry.